bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 Do *proof* and *evidence* mean the same thing?
 No, they don't.
 There are two primary processes for rational inference -- *deductive* and *inductive*.
 In *deductive* reasoning, one starts with some (given) axioms, and can demonstrate *with certainty* (i.e. prove) a number of theorems (i.e direct consequences) from those axioms.
 In *inductive* reasoning, one presents evidence or data which makes certain models either more or less likely -- never to absolute certainty.
 Thus, the word "*proof*" should only be used in situations involving *certainty*, derived from axioms with logic.
 In this way, *deductive* reasoning is a subset of *inductive* for those cases where the probabilities are *exactly* 1 or *exactly* 0.  *Induction* is just another name for the application of the rules of probability, so we have been doing that from the beginning of the book.

 I realize that I'm being pedantic here because in common speech we use the word "proof" a little more loosely.
 We speak about "scientific proof" or "I won't believe this without proof".
-However, it is important to be specific about one means here and I will insist though this book that the word "proof" be used only in the more restrictive sense.
+However, it is important to be specific about what one means here and I will insist through this book that the word "proof" be used only in the more restrictive sense.
 Everything else is just probabilities approaching proof.
 As a result, we have the following maxim,

 > *Proof* does not exist in science, only in math and philosophy.

-The only place you can have proof is where you have *axioms* (i.e. unprovable statements), and can then *prove* a number of consequences of those axioms.
+The only place you can have proof is where you have *axioms* (i.e. unprovable statements which are assumed to be true), and can then *prove* a number of consequences of those axioms.
 We can prove, for example, that the sum of the angles of a triangle is 180 degrees, if we start with the Euclidean axioms of geometry.
 Science doesn't have axioms, and thus there are no proofs - there is only evidence.
-We sometimes hear the term "proven scientifically," even from people who should know better.[^carrier]
+Unfortunately, we sometimes hear the term "proven scientifically," even from people who should know better.[^carrier]

 [^carrier]: An example of someone who should know better is Richard Carrier in his ["Is Philosophy Stupid" talk](http://www.youtube.com/watch?v=YLvWz9GQ3PQ)., his [books](http://www.amazon.com/Proving-History-Bayess-Theorem-Historical/dp/1616145595), and his [articles](http://infidels.org/library/modern/richard_carrier/theory.html).